Vaishnavigowda27/FarmSarthi/README.md

 ### Authentication

-Phone-only OTP login.
+OTP login.
 No passwords anywhere.
-A 6-digit code is generated per request, expires in 10 minutes, and is deleted from the database immediately on successful verification.
-Maximum 3 attempts and a 2-minute resend cooldown prevent abuse.
+A 6-digit code is generated per request in backend terminal, expires in 10 minutes, and is deleted from the database immediately on successful verification.

+### Equipment Listing
+Equipment owners can add agricultural machines to the platform.Owners provide equipment name, description, unitsand pricing.Images can be uploaded and stored on the server.Equipment location is stored for location-based search.Newly added equipment may require admin verification before becoming visible.

 ### Equipment Discovery